Jammed Finger May Be a Bigger Deal Than You Think

 Both closed reduction and surgical repair are generally followed by splinting of the injured finger and early post-operative therapy to maintain the finger’s range of motion, Dr. Badia states.

 Of course, the best recourse is simply to avoid finger and hand injuries, Dr. Badia says.
-He offers these tips:
+The Miami hand surgeon offers these tips:

 - Learn tool safety and use the right tool for the right job.